Davao City: Media

 There are media networks based in the city as well.
-Davao Christian Broadcasting Channel and Sonshine Media Network International are two religion-oriented media networks, with the latter being owned by the appointed son of god Pastor Apollo C. Quiboloy of the Kingdom of Jesus Christ church.
+Davao Christian Broadcasting Channel and Sonshine Media Network International are two religion-oriented media networks, with the latter being owned by pastor Apollo Quiboloy of the Kingdom of Jesus Christ church.
 The locally based community network SouthSpot broadcasts only on cable television.

 In addition to 34 national newspapers, Davao City has 26 local daily newspapers, including the SunStar Davao, the city-based Mindanao Times, and the Mindanao Examiner.